silhavyj/KIV-DS-Master-node-selection/README.md

 ### Starting the application

-Once the user has installed all the requirements, all they have to do is to navigate to the root folder of the project directory where the Vagrant file is located and run the following command.
+Once the user has installed all the requirements, all they have to do is to navigate to the root folder of the project directory, where the Vagrant file is located, and run the following command.

 ```
 vagrant up